dokato/dokato.github.io/content/pages/about.md

 ## Other publications

+- <a href="http://www.deltami.edu.pl/temat/informatyka/sztuczna_inteligencja/2018/10/22/Nie_takie_sztuczne_neurony/" target="_blank"> Not so artificial neurons (only in PL)</a> - article in a famous Polish popular science magazine

 - <a href="https://appsilon.com/internationalization-of-shiny-apps-i18n/" target="_blank"> Internationalization of shiny apps has never been easier </a> - 2018

 - <a href="https://appsilondatascience.com/create-outstanding-dashboards-with-the-new-semantic-dashboard-package/" target="_blank"> Create outstanding dashboards with the new semantic.dashboard package </a> - 2018